cailindelgado/cailindelgado/README.md

 Hi 👋 My name is Cailin
 =======================

-* 🌍  I'm based in Brisbane, Australia
+* 🌍  I'm in Brisbane, Australia
+* 🎓  Studying Software engineering / Business management as a dual degree
 * ✉️  You can contact me at [cdelga1@outlook.com](mailto:cdelga1@outlook.com)

 ### Skills